ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 --- abstract

-This document specifies a format for key attestation claims to provide evidence of the security properties of trusted execution environments and secure elements in which private keys are stored.
+This document specifies a format for key attestation claims to provide evidence of the security properties of trusted execution environments and secure elements in which private keys may be generated and stored.
 This evidence is intended to be used by a Relying Party, such as a Certification Authority (CA), as part of validating an incoming certificate signing request (CSR).
 The specification defines key claims using ASN.1 and CDDL.